entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

 * Authenticated Docker credentials
 * A Docker repository
 * A running Entando instance
+* An Entando project directory.
+You can create this [from scratch](./publish-simple-bundle.md) or [with the Entando Component Generator](../ms/generate-microservices-and-micro-frontends.md).

 ## Create and Deploy a Bundle Project

 The following steps leverage the Entando `ent bundle` command and its convenience methods.

-1. Create an Entando project directory, either [from scratch](./publish-simple-bundle.md) or [using the Entando Component Generator](../ms/generate-microservices-and-micro-frontends.md)
+1. Create

 2. From the root bundle directory, generate the Docker image:
    ``` sh